Estimation and Inference for Synthetic Control Methods with Spillover Effects: Statistical Inference

 \subsection{Cases without spillover effects}

-Suppose for now there are no spillover effects, i.e. $\alpha_2=\dots=\alpha_N=0$.
+Suppose for now that there are no spillover effects ($\alpha_2=\dots=\alpha_N=0$).
 We want to test for the existence of treatment effect on unit 1.
-The null and alternative hypotheses of interest are
+The null and alternative hypotheses of interest are $H_0:\alpha_1 = 0$ and $H_1:\alpha_1\ne 0$, respectively.
 The test procedure we consider here is the end-of-sample instability test ($P$-test) in \cite{Andrews2003}.
 The usage of Andrews' test in the context of synthetic control methods is mentioned in \cite{Ferman2018}, where they focus on the difference-in-differences estimator.
 We formalize this idea and derive conditions under which Andrews' test delivers valid inference results.

-We assume the $\alpha_1$ is independent of $T$ under $H_1$.
+We assume that $\alpha_1$ is not a function of $T$ under $H_1$.
 That is, we consider fixed, not local, alternatives, as in \cite{Andrews2003} and \cite{Andrews2006}.
 Specifically, $\alpha_1$ does not change as $T$ grows, which facilitates our analysis of the test statistic under $H_1$.